A5HW1NR/A5HW1NR/README.md

 # Hi there! 👋 I'm @A5HW1NR

 ## About Me
 I'm a security engineer and researcher with a passion for applying data science concepts to security tool datasets.
-I'm constantly driven by the need to find the root cause of security incidents, believing that "I don't know" is never an acceptable answer to "HOW?".
+I'm constantly driven by the need to find the root cause of security incidents.
 I love uncovering patterns that draw meaningful conclusions and tell the complete story behind every security event.

 ## 🛠️ Skills
 - Programming Languages: Python, Go